Terrier-Tech/clypboard-wiki/PestPac-Importers.md

 `build_pestpac_query(builder, options)` - Builds the query (using the SqlBuilder instance `builder`) with the provided options hash, which is provided when the importer is called (see Importer Tasks sections).

-Instead of importing directly from the PestPac database, some importers read data from a local JSON or YAML file.
+Instead of importing directly from the PestPac database, some importers read data from a local JSON, CSV, or YAML file.
 These only need to implement `load_pestpac_record`.

 `BaseImporter` includes `Loggable`, so all logging tasks should be done using either `debug`, `info`, or `warn` instead of `puts`.